 I will say that if the antique library table were staying in my home, I would leave it with wear and all.
 I have dark woods like that in my living room, including an upright grand over 100 years old with the same mahogany patina.

 Now, in all my years, I have never come across a dark stained table like this that was made of all the same woods.
 They always used the dark stain to hide various wood species and make it gel as one.
 This table was no different.
-I had hope to find a solid piece, but alas it was a mut (if you will).
+However, I had hope to find a solid piece, but alas it was a mut (if you will).

 Not only that, but I did the table edge and the leg details too.
 I was so happy I didn’t have to do it by hand.
 AND it even uses the same batteries as all my other Ryobi cordless tools, so a total win.
 Hooray!

-Once everything was sanded, it was time to add a bit of dimension.
-I took some remnant paint and watered it down to create a wash.
+Once everything is sanded, I add a bit of dimension.
+Next, I took some remnant paint and watered it down to create a wash.
 I’ve used this technique hundreds of times, and show you how in my own dining room table redo seen HERE.
-It adds depth as well as creates the aged look I’m after.
+As a matter of fact, it adds depth as well as creates the aged look I’m after.

-Next time you’re in the thrift store or out fleatiquing, never underestimate what will be waiting to be found.
-I can’t wait to show you my next table set I found the same day.
-Stay tuned!
-Do pin and share this antique library table makeover to inspire others to give DIY a try.
+Meanwhile, next time you’re in the thrift store or out fleatiquing, never underestimate what is waiting to be found.
+Also, I can’t wait to show you my next table set I found the same day.
+SEE HERE.

-Up next this week, I’ve got something to show you for my bedroom.
-I can’t wait!
-To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop. –>> Time to head below for more fun!
+As well, to get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
+Even more, it’s time to head below for more fun!

-Be sure to check out what these awesome ladies have created for you for Trash to Treasure Tuesday:
+Finally, it’s time to check out what these awesome ladies have created for you for Trash to Treasure Tuesday: